 An ambitious entrepreneur even as an Ecole student--a flagrant violation of the academic policy forbidding commerce--Carpeaux produced serial works throughout his career.
 Most were reductions or spinoffs of his Salon figures, public monuments, or celebrated portraits.
 They emerged in a variety of materials, dimensions, and mounts, executed by numerous sources: celebrated bronze founders, the state Manufacture de Sèvres, and his own vast studio in Auteuil.
 He made use of exhibition outlets throughout Europe--notably the coveted (and juried) industrial sections of international exhibitions--as well as provincial exhibitions throughout France, and sold his work at auction in Paris, London, and continental Europe every year beginning in 1870.
 He learned the risks and rewards of retaining reproduction rights over his models early in his career.
 As a student, his refusal to sell works to the government so that he could control the rights to it smacked of dangerous pride, a strategy that ultimately paid handsomely in commercial terms.

 Carpeaux provided a highly visible, radical alternative to prevailing norms for sculptors of his own generation as well as the following one.
 Considered a telling barometer of his age, he and his work aroused bitter public debate.
 Critics accused him of shameless ambition for seeking constant public exposure.
 His work was considered just as aggressive.
 Advocates and opponents alike agreed that his architectural decorations overwhelmed their architectural frameworks.
 His sumptuous use of baroque and rococo idioms was either excoriated for plagiarism or hailed as embodying the special grandeur of modern times.
 With its intense expressive energy and naturalism on the one hand, and richly articulated surfaces and decorative quality on the other, Carpeaux's work challenged assumptions about the very nature of high sculpture.
 His emphatically physical nudes, male or female, riveted and discomfited his generation, triggering heated arguments about their implications for contemporary morality--especially since they sold well and were repeatedly pirated.
 Yet his last works and theories about art, largely overlooked until recently, reveal a subdued classicizing approach that parallels that of his master Rude's later works.
 Carpeaux's influence can be seen in the work of the later luminaries--Aimé-Jules Dalou, for instance--but it especially permeates the theories and art of Auguste Rodin, his student at the Petite Ecole and an admirer throughout his long and eminent career.
-[This is the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is the artist's biography published in the NGA Systematic Catalogue]

 Chesneau, Ernest.
 Le Statuaire J.-B. Carpeaux, sa vie, son oeuvre.
 Paris, 1880.